pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 Despite the more pleasant format, there is no magic, there are pitfalls to avoid (like with regular certificates).

 Plain certificates were painful and no one would take them lightly.
-Yet, this nicer JWKS format must not make you forget that you deal with security.
+Yet, this nicer JWKS format of the keys must not make you forget that you deal with security.

 - *Trap #1*